Skip to Content

 How do I apply for HEAP in Massachusetts?

-The online application opens on October 1, 2025 for the upcoming heating season, which will last until April 30, 2026.
-You can submit an application online , by mail or in person through a network of local service providers in your area.
+Applications are accepted on a first come, first served basis from October 1 through April 30.
+You can submit an application online , or in person through a network of local service providers in your area.

 Massachusetts Low Income Household Water Assistance Program (LIHWAP)